naticost/naticost/README.md

 ## Hello, Everyone!
 I'm Natiele Costa!

-If you find my profile useful, follow me! <3

- I'm a student in Systems Analysis and Development.
-Currently, I'm a mobile development intern.
+I have a degree in Systems Analysis and Development.
+Currently, I work in computational support, where I provide technical assistance for API integrations, database management, and automation tools.

 :computer: Here are the technologies I'm working with: